breithbarbot/cropper-bundle/Resources/doc/usage.md

 2. Add form field in form builder
 3. Add modal
 4. Add form field
-5. Add script
-6. Remove association if delete image OR is empty
+5. Remove association if delete image OR is empty

 <br>